PeterMortensen/Edit_Overflow/README.md

    For example, for option *"Change clipboard on lookup"*.
-   This would prevent violation of common user interface standards for the current default setting of this value (checked) and still allow the user to override it (very convenient for this application as it use the clipboard for information transfer) and have it remembered for all following sessions.
+   This would prevent violation of common user interface standards for the current default setting of this value (checked) and still allow the user to override it (very convenient for this application as it uses the clipboard for information transfer) and have it remembered for all following sessions.